SaltyAom/vanilla-milk/README.md

 Simple library for building simple reactive web components.

 ## What is...
-Vanilla Milk create component which is can be used on any view library or framework of your choice!
+Vanilla Milk is a library which helps create to web component which can be used on anywhere!
 Embrace future of web-component made it future-proof.
 Built-in reactive state and props but also is very small and fast.

 Vanilla Milk feature:
 * Reusable component.
 * Simple way for creating web components.
 * Reactive state and props.
+* No class, just function.
 * Life-cycle hooks.
 * Expressive Vanilla like API structure.
 * Very small (1kB gzipped on production).